jayveeong05/Capstone-project/README.md

 - **Flutter SDK** (latest stable version)
 - **Android Studio** (latest version)
 - **Visual Studio Code** (recommended)

+### C. Developer Mode Requirement
+**IMPORTANT:** Before proceeding with the installation, you must enable Developer Mode on your Windows device.
+1. **Open Windows Settings:** Press Windows key + I
+2. **Navigate to System:** Click on "System" in the left sidebar
+3. **Find Developer Options:** Scroll down and click on "For developers"
+4. **Enable Developer Mode:** Toggle the switch next to "Developer Mode" to turn it ON
+5. **Restart if Required:** Windows may prompt you to restart your computer.
+If so, restart and then continue with the installation process.

+**Note:** Developer Mode is required for running Android emulators and development tools on Windows 10/11.

 ## 2. Software Installation and Verification
 This section will guide you through installing and verifying all the necessary software.